 The pursuit of our strategy to acquire one or more clinical-stage assets targeting debilitating and rare diseases involves significant management time, effort and associated expense, and if such assets are identified, will require us to incur significant additional expenses to consummate.
-Moreover, we expect to require substantial additional funding to finance such acquisitions and to advance the development and optimize the commercialization of such assets, including the assets to be acquired in connection with the EryDel Acquisition, and there can be no assurance that such additional funding will be available on terms that are acceptable to us, or at all.
+Moreover, we expect to require substantial additional funding to finance such acquisitions and to advance the development and optimize the commercialization of such assets, and there can be no assurance that such additional funding will be available on terms that are acceptable to us, or at all.
 If adequate funds are not available on a timely basis, we may not be able to effectively implement our strategic plan.